LiaScript/docs/README.md

 If you want to bundle a couple of code-blocks into something that mirrors a project, you can achieve this with the following syntax.
 All code-blocks are simply attached to each other, in order to indicate a grouping.
-If you separate them at least by one newline, they will be treated as separately.
+If you separate them at least by one newline, they will be treated separately.
 This will be pretty neat, if we introduce the concept of interactive code-blocks.